To be admitted, you should already have:

-Graduate students may apply to the MA in Interpreting Studies program during winter term in order to start the program the next summer.
+Graduate students may apply to the MA in Interpreting Studies program during anytime throughout the year to start the program next summer.

 - Apply directly to Graduate Programs as soon as possible

 - Apply to the program by February 15 or as soon as possible for priority review.

 - We review applications until the cohort is complete.